Best dogs to own if you live in a flat

 If you’re buying a younger dog, be prepared to put in the hours with training.

-Whichever pooch you pick, remember to make sure it’s covered for injury or illness with pet insurance.
+Whichever pooch you pick, remember to make sure it’s covered for injury or illness with pet cover.

 Few breeds look as adorable as these fluffy white dogs with their dark, inquisitive eyes.
 They’re small, cheerful, snuggly and love to be around people, so adapt well to apartment life and city walks.